 You can build new neural pathways in 45 days.
 All it takes is your willingness to tolerate the feeling that you are about to be eaten by a lion for 44 days.
 Will you do it?

-A detailed support plan for this project can be found in my new book, Meet Your Happy Chemicals.
+A detailed support plan for this project can be found in my book, .
 You can stimulate your happy chemicals without donuts or partying or shopping by building new pathways to your happy chemicals.